BuchiOnye/banking-app/README.md

-# banking-app
+# Banking App
-This is a simple banking app
+This is a simple banking application that allows users to perform banking operations such as checking account balances, transferring funds, and viewing transaction history.
+The app is designed to provide a seamless user experience with a clean and intuitive interface.